oliver-daniel/oliver.danielnet.ca/content/portfolio/design/vaccine.md

 Ultimately, I focused Omar's user sector to "high-effect latecomers": people whose situation prevented them from being involved with early re-integration efforts after the first wave of vaccines, i.e., at the height of relevance for vaccine 'passports', but who were still positively inclined to get vaccinated.

 ### Guiding principles
 Although my personal experience with the COVID-19 pandemic was certain to colour my work in some way, I tried to be deliberate about how and where.
-In particular, I can distinctly recall the mental fatigue I felt at the height of the early vaccine rush at words like "dose", "alert", "appointment"...
-So, I wanted to make these applications as inobtrusive as possible, offering the required functionality while minimizing time of use.
+In particular, I focused on the "high-effect" aspects of booking my own appointments.
+I can distinctly recall the mental fatigue I felt at the height of the early vaccine rush at words like "dose", "availability", "queue"...
+So, I wanted to make these applications as inobtrusive as possible, offering the required functionality while minimizing time and mental effort to use.

+As for the aesthetics of the applications, I opted to design for Android devices, leaning in particular on extant style guides to take as much of the decision-making process as possible out of my hands.
+Google's Material Design and Wear OS styleguides are extensive and usually offer one (and only one) meaningful idiom for any given use case.

 ## Prototyping
 I've always struggled to draw on paper, especially when precision is an asset.
 For low-fidelity prototyping of screens for both platforms, I used a stylus to draw directly in Figma using the Pencil tool.
 This allowed me to combine the flexibility and speed of hand-drawing with the convenience of undo, redo, and copying shared components.